jupyterhub/binderhub/doc/create-cloud-resources.rst

    If you would like to help with adding instructions for other cloud providers, `please contact us <https://github.com/jupyterhub/binderhub/issues>`_!

+First, install Kubernetes by following the `instructions in the Zero to JupyterHub guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/google/step-zero-gcp.html>`_.
+When you're done, move on to the next section.

 Install Helm
 ------------